GlareDB/glaredb.github.io/index.md

 SQL.
 Query data directly from [Postgres], [Snowflake], [object storage], [and other data sources] without moving data around.

+As of June 2023, GlareDB is open source!
+See our [open source announcement] for more information.

 ## Where does GlareDB fit into your stack?

 GlareDB sits between your data applications and your data sources.
 Any